asmaamirkhan/DeepLearningNotes/0-NNConcepts/8-TensorflowBasics.md

-# 👓 Brief Introduction to Tensorflow
+# 🏃‍♀️ Brief Introduction to Tensorflow

-## 🚩 Main flow of programs in Tensorflow:
+## 🚩 Main flow of programs in Tensorflow
 1. Create Tensors (variables) that are not yet executed/evaluated.
 1. Write operations between those Tensors.
 1. Initialize your Tensors.